hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/schema-discovery.md

 </hotrod>
 ```

-All tables and views in the current schema are included in the persistence layer, except for the table
+All tables and views in the current schema are included in the persistence layer, except for the tables (or views)
-`invoice_bkp_tab` and the view `past_due_invoice_3`.
+that match the names `invoice_bkp_tab` and `past_due_invoice_3`.
 All tables and views in the schema `accounting`
-are also included in the persistence layer, except for the view `accounting_old_view`.
+are also included in the persistence layer, except for `accounting_old_view`.

 The declared table and view (`client_tab` and `outst_payments`) are included in the persistence layer
 with their custom settings.